Skip to main content

 One team raises a new request while another PO for the same item is already pending.

-Materials are received in a hurry and the only check is whether the truck arrived.
+Materials received in a hurry, and the only check is whether the truck arrived.

-If one buyer is absent, everyone loses visibility into what is late and why.
+One buyer goes on leave and everyone loses visibility into what's late and why.

-The site knows what was ordered, the store knows what was received, and the execution team knows what was used, but nobody sees the full trail together.
+The site knows what was ordered, the store knows what was received, the execution team knows what was used — and nobody sees the full trail together.

-Teams continue buying from the same vendors without capturing who is late, who short-supplies, and who creates the most receipt disputes.
+Teams keep buying from the same vendors without recording who delivers late, who short-supplies, and who creates the most receipt disputes.

-Once the process is clear, software becomes much easier to evaluate.
+Once the process is clear, software becomes far easier to evaluate.
 Good construction procurement software should help teams:

 • raise structured indents from site or office